Paloja2017/Taxi_Data_Report/README.md

 |08/01/2023|Fatjan Paloja| 1.0| Power BI Consultant
 ## Introduction

 Microsoft last couple of month has released a public preview of **Microsoft Fabric**.
-Me as Power BI developer and data analyst I started to experiment with it and I thought maybe it is very good to document it as the project on GitHub for my protfolio.
-This was the starting point, the project was quite simple, the main thing I wanted to experiment with was Taxi Data as sample data which is almost 160 milion rows, the connection as Direct lake and PowerBI desktop mixed mode (Direct query to AS and Import)
+I as Power BI developer and data analyst started to experiment with it and thought maybe it would be good to document the project on GitHub for my protfolio.
+This was the starting point, the project was quite simple, the main thing I wanted to experiment with was using the NYC Taxi Data database as sample data, this database has almost 160 milion rows, the connection as Direct Lake and PowerBI desktop mixed mode (Direct query to AS and Import)

 **_Datasets, model and report are not representing any real company or real data_**

 ## Statement

-Simulation:
+Prompt:
-Fictive **Taxi** company want to implement new **Microsoft Fabric** capabilities to their BI analysis.
-They want real time data analysis so we have agreed to use Lake House Delta tables as Direct lake and PBI desktop Direct Query over AS and import as storage mode in Power BI.
+Fictive **Taxi** company wants to implement new **Microsoft Fabric** capabilities to their BI analysis.
+They want real time data analysis so we have agreed to use Lake House Delta tables as Direct Lake and PBI desktop Direct Query over AS and import as storage mode in Power BI.

 ## BI Requirements

-Simulate the client **Taxi** Company requirement of measuring these metrics:
+Simulate the client **Taxi** Company requirements of measuring these metrics:
 - Fare Amount Value
 - Total Amount Value
 - Tip Amount Value
 - Count of trips
 - Average Trips Amount

-These metrics should be compared on calendar base year, month, day.
+These metrics will be compared on calendar base year, month, day.
 <br />
 _I havent gone to deeper analysis of hour, minute, most frequent hours of the day_

 ## Skills demonstrated

-As I mention project is quite simple, some of the skills shown in this project are field parameters, card highlighting when same measure is clicked, UI appearance...
-Usage of field parameters was ment to use the same visual interface to measure different metrics.
+As I mentioned the project is quite simple, some of the skills shown in this project are field parameters, card highlighting when same measure is clicked, UI appearance...
+Usage of field parameters was meant to use the same visual interface to measure different metrics.
 Of course we can apply drillthough to another page and use tooltips for additional information.
 ## Project Steps

-- Created a new workspace named Fatjan Paloja Fabric_Test and select a trial of Microsoft Fabric for 60 day.
+- Created a new workspace named Fatjan Paloja Fabric_Test and selected a trial of Microsoft Fabric for 60 days.
   <br />
   <br />
  ![](Workspace_settings.png)